DavidOmizz/DavidOmizz/README.md

-- 👋 Hi, I’m @DavidOmizz
+- 👋 Hi, I’m DavidOmizz
-- 👀 I’m interested in Programing
-- 🌱 I’m currently learning web design
+- I’m a Fullstack Developer
-- 💞️ I’m looking to collaborate on website developers
+- A Python person
 - 📫 How to reach me ...DavidOmizz on all social media

 <!---